We Have Answers

 Vacant plots are allocated via our wait list.
 However, at this time the list is temporarily closed because we have too many applicants.

-The list will re-open when current applicants have either been given plots or have voluntarily removed their names.
+The list will re-open, probably in 2027, when current applicants have either been given plots or have voluntarily removed their names.

-When the list re-opens, there will be an announcement on this website and you can apply via the email address that will be provided.
+When the list re-opens, there will be an announcement on the wait list page and you can apply via the email address that will be provided there.

 Do I have to pay to join Wall Street Community Garden?